DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Draconic Cult.md

-The members of the abyssal cult will sacrifice anything for power.
+The members of the draconic cult will sacrifice anything for power.
 They will endure the harshest trials, betray their allies, and plunder resources to gain an edge over their opponent.

 # Path Features